VinsonYuxuanLiang/Netflix_SQL_Project_MYSQL/README.md

   country != ''
 Order by country;
 ```
-**Weakness:** I think needs to separate each country to get each individual country.
+**Weakness:** I think need to separate each country to get each individual country.

 **Objective:** Use window functions to extract the single latest movie released for every distinct country.